tomasggarcia/notes/git/git.md

 ## Commit

-So, now we select wich files we want to save, now we need to COMMIT these files.
+So, now that we select wich files we want to save, we need to COMMIT these files.
 Committing is used to telling git that the changes you added to the staging area will be 'packing' in the same block unit.
-We will commit with a specific commit name so later we can se all commits sequentially as a tree.
+We will commit with a specific name so later we can se all commits sequentially as a tree.
 For example:

 ![github](./assets/tree.png)